Teaching your dog to come back when they're called, or ‘recall training’, is essential if you want to let your dog off the lead safely.

 Change direction and ask your dog to follow ‘this way’

 Try changing direction and saying ‘this way’ to encourage them to follow you.
 Practise this on a lead whilst on walks.

 Play a game of ‘hide and seek’

 In a quiet place, try slipping out of sight and calling your dog to follow your voice and find you.
 Tried and tested on children, this can work a treat on dogs too.

 Go down to their level

-Sometimes dogs like it when you go down to their line of sight.
-They might be able to see your open body language easier and come back to you for some fuss and a reward.
-Get to know whether this is something your dog responds well to, and then incorporate it in different ways on your walks.
+Getting down to your dog’s line of sight can make it easier for them to see your open body language.
+Get to know whether this is something your dog responds to well and incorporate it into your walks.

 Protecting your dog

 Recall training helps keep your dog safe when out in public.
 Start your training at home, gradually bring in more distractions, and never be afraid to take it back to basics if your dog isn’t ready.